LAST UPDATED ON SEPTEMBER 25, 2020

-What I love about entrepreneurs is that they always find opportunity in adversity, and this statement is most evident in the Covid-19 crisis.
-Over the first two months of the global epidemic, thousands of businesses have shuttered while many have evolved.
+What I love about entrepreneurs is that they always find opportunity in adversity, and this statement is most evident throughout the COVID-19 crisis.
+During the past several months, thousands of businesses shuttered while many evolved.
 One of the most attractive business opportunities is online personal protection equipment (“PPE”) companies.
-This article will provide you with everything you need to know to comply with sales tax in your new online PPE business.

 Step 1: Determine Sales Tax Nexus for Your PPE Business